 Malnutrition Task Force member Phil Shelley has recently been appointed chair of the Hospital Food Review, to improve food quality in hospitals and provide consistently safe, nutritious and tasty food.

-It is a privilege to be asked to lead such a challenge in the current climate of the NHS.
-The biggest element of this review is the ability to listen to colleagues, associations and experts in their field.
-Food in the NHS is an emotive topic and most people have a view and/or opinion on what “good looks like”.
-I hope that I give opportunity to enough people to help provide the information required to shape the report for Matt Hancock.
+Phil says: "It is a privilege to be asked to lead such a challenge in the current climate of the NHS.
+The biggest element of this review is the ability to listen to colleagues, associations, and experts in their field.
+Food in the NHS is an emotive topic and most people have a view and/or opinion on what 'good looks like'.
+I hope that I give an opportunity for enough people to help provide the information required to shape the report for Matt Hancock.

 Prue Leith has been asked to advise on the review: her experience, knowledge and public awareness will help support the profile required to maximise our industry.

-I would hope that our recommendations engineer plans for the short, medium and long term future and of course I will be linking with the MTF Team to maximise their influence
+I would hope that our recommendations engineer plans for the short, medium and long term future and of course I will be linking with the MTF Team to maximise their influence.